-DECENT HOUSING FOR ALL CITY OF CHARACTER AND CULTURE MONEY homes so we mai To improve the letting of council homes so we make the best use of existing affordable housing resources To manage the development of the city through effective planning and conservation management ape the way the alise our savings and improving stible and working athers, through a programme To Improve the council's housing stock through a programme of upgrades and maintenance including new litchens, windows and doors through a programme of upgrades and maintenance including new people letsure opportunities and events to: To improve the at council's custome and access r engagement To develop new o ffordable housing Intained parks and spaces To maximise con through attactive ass trading and colle set management, To prevent people homeless through and alternative portunities provided 2 Olympics To reach the ac of the equalitie use and Improve private sector h To bring empty homes back into and's first UNESCO florature To reduce the council's carbon emissions through a carbon management programme Relet times for council housing No. of people prevented from becoming homeless % of major planning applications completed within larget % of people satisfied with leisure and cultural facilities Council achieves savings targets Avoidable contact levels prevented from becoming applications completed within satisfied with leisure and cultural No. of council properties meeting the prevented from becoming homeless No. of empty homes brought applications completed within target % of minor and other planning applications completed within satisfied with loisure and cultural facilities No. of people attending free or low-cost events provided through % of residents satisfied with the service they received from % of income owed to the No. of council properties meeting the Norwich Standard % of Jenants satisfied with the prevented from becoming homeless No. of empty homes brought back into use No. of privately owned homes applications completed within target % of minor and other planning applications completed within satisfied with loisure and cultural facilities No. of people attending free or low-cost events provided through the council No. of visitors and reddents engaged with Olympic forch % of residents satisfied with the service they received from the council outcome performance measures on or % of income owed to the council collected Reaching 'achieving' level of equalities No. of council properties meeting the Nowich Standard % of tenants satisfied with the housing service No. of new affordable homes delivered on council owned prevented from becoming homeless No. of empty homes brought back into use No. of privately owned homes applications completed within target % of minor and other planning applications completed within target % of people satisfied with paris satisfied with leisure and cultural tacilities No. of people attending free or low-cost events provided through the council No. of visitors and residents engaged with Olympic forch relay activities City becomes first UNESCO City of % of residents satisfied with the service they received from the council outcome performance measures on or above target. % of council partners satisfied with the opportunities to engage with the % of income owed to the council collected Reaching 'achieving' level of equalities framework % reduction in CO2 emissions from local authority No. of council properties meeting the Norwich Standard % of tenants satisfied with the housing service No. of new affordable homes delivered on council owned land Customer contact prevented from becoming homeless No. of empty homes brought back into use No. of privately owned homes made safe applications completed within target % of minor and other planning applications completed within target % of people satisfied with paris and open spaces satisfied with loisure and cultural tacilities No. of people attending free or low-cost events provided through the council No. of visitors and redidents engaged with Olympic torch relay activities City becomes first UNESCO City of Literature Communications and culture % of residents satisfied with the service they received from the council % of all council outcome performance measures on or above target % of council partners satisfied with the apportunities to engage with the council % of income owed to the council collected Reaching 'achieving' level of equalities framework % reduction in CO2 omissions from local authority operations
+WHAT WE AIM TO ACHIEVE (OUR PRIORITIES) DECENT HOUSING FOR ALL CITY OF CHARACTER AND CULTURE VALUE FOR MONEY SERVICES WHAT WE WILL DO TO ACHIEVE OUR PRIORITIES WORKING WITH OUR PARTNERS To improve the letting of council homes so we make the best use of existing attardable housing resources To manage the development of the city through effective planning and conservation management To continue to reshape the way the council works to realize our savings targets, protecting and improving services wherever possible and working effectively with partners, through a transformation programme AND RESIDENTS (KEY ACTIONS) To improve the council's housing stock through a programme of upgrades and maintenance including new listchens, windows and doors To provide a range of cultural and letsure opportunities and events for people To improve the etiticiancy of the council's customer engagement and access channels To develop new of fordable housing Intained parks and paces To maximise council income through effective asset management, trading and collection activities To prevent people homeless through and alternative to providing advice portunities provided 2 Olympics To reach the achieving-level of the equalities framework To bring empty h use and improve private sector h advice, grants ar the standard of ousing through idard of City of Literature trough To reduce the council's carbon emissions through a carbon management programme HOW WE MEASURE WHAT WE ARE Relet times for council housing No. of people prevented from becoming homeless % of major planning applications completed within larget % of people satisfied with leisure and cultural facilities Council achieves savings targets Avoidable contact levels ACHIEVING (KEY PERFORMANCE MEASURES) No. of council properties meeting the Norwich Standard No. of empty homes brought back into use % of minor and other planning applications completed within target No. of people attending free or low-cost events provided through the council % of residents satisfied with the service they received from the council % of income owed to the council collected % of lenants satisfied with the housing service No. of privately owned homes made safe No. of visitors and residents engaged with Olympic forch relay activities % of all council outcome performance measures on or above target Reaching 'achieving' level of equalities framework No. of new affordable homes delivered on council owned land % of people satisfied with parks and open spaces City becomes first UNESCO City of Literature % of council partners satisfied with the opportunities to engage with the council % reduction in CO 2 emissions from local authority operations KEY SERVICES CONTRIBUTING Customer contact service Housing service Customer contact service Communications and culture service All services All services City development sarvice Property service Planning service Citywide services